 Effective date: The law applies only to agreements signed on or after January 1, 2022.

-Bright-line Rules Regarding Covered Employees: The law establishes the following bright-line rules:
+Bright-line Rules Regarding Covered Employees: The law establishes the following rules:

-- Employees making less than $75,000 cannot be required to sign a “covenant not to compete.”
+- Employees making $75,000 or less cannot be required to sign a “covenant not to compete.”

-- Employees making less than $45,000 cannot be required to sign a covenant not to compete OR a “covenant not to solicit.”
+- Employees making $45,000 or less cannot be required to sign a covenant not to compete OR a “covenant not to solicit.”

 - Certain employees in construction and public employees covered by a collective bargaining agreement cannot be required to sign a covenant not to compete.